 less command, for example:

 less — with the key combination

-Shift + G you can jump to the end of a file (which is useful for log files),
+Shift+G you can jump to the end of a file (which is useful for log files), and quit

 tail has been entered.